Medical Malpractice Conference for Alabama Attorneys

 Huie, Fernambucq & Stewart, LLP

-If your client has suffered as the result of errors in a hospital setting, you need to know where the courts will limit liability and hinder your ability to recover damages.
-In this session, you’ll learn how recently decided Alabama cases change the approach to take and when to pursue institutions.
+If a client claims to have suffered as the result of errors in a hospital setting, both attorneys representing the client and those representing the hospital must know where the courts will limit liability and hinder the ability to recover damages.
+In this session, defense and plaintiff’s attorneys will learn how recently decided Alabama cases change the approach to take and when institutions are either vulnerable or immune.

 - When is an Alabama hospital liable for employed physicians?